Don’t be too hard on yourself

 Whatever your goal, any achievements you make in cutting back on drinking are worthwhile.
 The closer you get to the government's lower risk guidelines the better.
 It’s a good idea to remind yourself of this if you slip up while on your cutting back on alcohol journey.

 A single “lapse” might be drinking more than you had planned to do on one occasion.
 It’s important to recognise that this does not necessarily need to become a “relapse” – when you go back to regularly drinking at harmful levels.
 The important thing is to be aware and take action.

 The first issue to think about as you plan how you will keep on track is that lapses are probably going to happen.
-“Things might go pear shaped from time to time and it can feel demoralising,” says Dr Paul Wallace, Chief Medical Adviser for Drinkaware.
+“Things might go pear shaped from time to time and it can feel demoralising,” says Professor Paul Wallace, Chief Medical Adviser for Drinkaware.
 “It’s very likely that in a ‘high risk’ situation, you will face the temptation to abandon your goals.”
 For example, you might be at a social occasion like a wedding or a wake.